laxvc/SolaceOS/README.md

 Open Source Community: Your contributions, feedback, and passion have made this project possible.
 Contributors: Thank you to all the developers and testers who have contributed to this project.

+## How to Get Help
+If you're having trouble installing or using SolaceOS, consider the following options for help:

+Check the Issues Tab: Someone may have already asked the same question you're facing.
+Check Issues.
+Open a New Issue: If your problem hasn't been addressed, feel free to open a new issue.
+Provide detailed information about your problem, including system specs and error logs.
+Join the Community: We have an open community channel on Slack or Discord, where you can ask questions, share knowledge, and discuss ideas with other SolaceOS users.